zotbins/Hardware_Hub/raspi_and_sensors_tutorial/raspi_and_sensors_tutorial.md

 ### Making the Ultrasonic Circuit
 We use a voltage divider using the 1 kohm resistor and a 2 kohm resistor (two 1 kohm resistor in series) because the Raspberry Pi can only handle certain voltages.

+Let's connect Trig and Echo to the following:
+    - Trig: GPIO 23
+    - Echo: GPIO 24

 ![img](https://raw.githubusercontent.com/zotbins/Hardware_Hub/main/raspi_and_sensors_tutorial/imgs/ultrasonic_circuit.png)